aloisdg/aloisdg-blog/posts/bold-move-to-call-that-bold.md

 The article goes on and present a [tool](http://qaz.wtf/u/convert.cgi?text=hello) to transform a text.

 First, yes it seems to work for you.
-Without going technical, it is not because it looks like the same letter but bold that it is the case.
+Without going technical, it is not because it looks like the same letter, but bold, that it is the case.
 Like an upper `i` is not a `l` nor a `1` even if it looks like one.

 ![pipe](/static/img/pipe.png)

 If you want the technical part this [blog post](https://ux.stackexchange.com/questions/118149/can-screen-readers-interpret-unicode-styles-fonts-such-as-bold-and-italics) and this [ux.se.com's thread](https://ux.stackexchange.com/questions/118149/can-screen-readers-interpret-unicode-styles-fonts-such-as-bold-and-italics) cover it well.

-Unfortunately doing so hide the text to users of assistive technology.
+Unfortunately, doing so hide the text to users of assistive technology.
 Screen readers are notorious to need some help to work and here we are doing the opposite.

 Ken C. Dodds showcased this problem perfeclty in a video on Twitter: